JonathanDPotter/portfolio-next/markdown/typieMarkdown.md

 ### Technologies Used

-This app is written in react with typescript.
-I use the react context api for global state management, axios for api calls, socket.io for real-time messaging, fontawesome icons and SASS for styling.
+This app is written in React with TypeScript.
+I use the React context api for global state management, Axios for api calls, socket.io for real-time messaging, FontAwesome icons and SASS for styling.

 ---